peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public class NamedAddress

 Represents an email address and a name for that address.
-Can represent a roup of email addresses instead.
+Can represent a group of email addresses instead.

 ### NamedAddress Constructor

     public NamedAddress(
         string address);

-Initializes a new instance of the[PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md)class.
+Initializes a new instance of the [PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class.
 Examples:

- *  `
-            john@example.com
-          `

- *  `
-            "John Doe" <john@example.com>
-          `

- *  `
+ *  `john@example.com`
-            =?utf-8?q?John
-          `  `
-            =
-          `  `
-            27s_Office?= <john@example.com>
-          `

- *  `
+ *  `"John Doe" <john@example.com>`

-            John <john@example.com>
-          `
+ *  `=?utf-8?q?John`  `=`  `27s_Office?= <john@example.com>`

- *  `
+ *  `John <john@example.com>`

-            "Group" : Tom <tom@example.com>, Jane
+ *  `"Group" : Tom <tom@example.com>, Jane
-            <jane@example.com>;
-          `
+            <jane@example.com>;`

 <b>Parameters:</b>

- * <i>address</i>: A text string identifying a single email address or a group of email ddresses.
+ * <i>address</i>: A text string identifying a single email address or a group of email addresses.
 Comments, or text within parentheses, can appear.
-Multiple mail addresses are not allowed unless they appear in the group syntax iven above.
-Encoded words under RFC 2047 that appear within comments or isplay names will be decoded.An RFC 2047 encoded word consists of "=?", a character encoding name, uch as ` utf-8
-        ` , either "?B?" or "?Q?" (in upper or lower case), a series of bytes in he character encoding, further encoded using B or Q encoding, and inally "?=".
+Multiple email addresses are not allowed unless they appear in the group syntax given above.
+Encoded words under RFC 2047 that appear within comments or display names will be decoded.An RFC 2047 encoded word consists of "=?", a character encoding name, such as `utf-8` , either "?B?" or "?Q?" (in upper or lower case), a series of bytes in he character encoding, further encoded using B or Q encoding, and inally "?=".
 B encoding uses Base64, while in Q encoding, spaces are hanged to "_", equals are changed to "=3D", and most bytes other than he basic digits 0 to 9 (0x30 to 0x39) and the basic letters A/a to Z/z 0x41 to 0x5a, 0x61 to 0x7a) are changed to "=" followed by their -digit hexadecimal form.
 An encoded word's maximum length is 75 haracters.
 See the third example.

 .